ram1997python/Kubernetes-references/Use Curl.md

-##The below steps describe about how to retrieve Kuberenetes resources using Curl command.**
+## The below steps describe about how to retrieve Kuberenetes resources using Curl command

-## Begin by reviewing the kubectl configuration file.
+### Begin by reviewing the kubectl configuration file.
 We will use the three certificates and the API server address.

 student@lfs458-node-1a0a:~$ less ~/.kube/config
 <output_omitted>

-2. We will set the certificates as variables.
+We will set the certificates as variables.
 You may want to double-check each parameter as you set it.
 Begin with setting the client-certificate-data key.

 student@lfs458-node-1a0a:~$ export client=$(grep client-cert ~/.kube/config |cut -d" " -f 6)